sa616473/devanagari_recognizer/README.md

 #### Data Visualization
 #### --**Images before pre-processing** --

+- As you can see in the images their values are not well scaled and the values range from 0-255 we need to rescale them.
 ![Image before preprocessing](/reports/figures/char_plots.png)

 #### -- **Images after pre-processing** --
+- This is how the images look like after rescaling and their values range in between 0-1.
 ![Image after preprocessing](/reports/figures/char_plots_binary.png)

 ##### We can see that the images are more clear after pre processing